BioNomad/Bioinformatica/pages_you_can_read/supervised_class_log/supervised_class_log.md

 So we tested our model and got similar stats to our training model\!
 We go further here and plot specificity against sensitivity.
-This is a special plot that allows us to calculate the area under the curve (AUC) or our **Accuracy** of our model.
+This is a special plot that allows us to calculate the area under the curve (AUC) or the **Accuracy** of our model.
 We look for a value above 0.5 as we would like our model to be be accurate more than 50% of the time.
 If it isn’t, the model is essentially worse than randomly choosing a class.